-Stands out for being easy to use with traditional wired setup or through its simple-to-pair Bluetooth capabilities.
-It also has a solid build and produces clear, well-balanced sound for a value price.
+Easy to use with traditional wired setup or through its simple-to-pair Bluetooth capabilities.
+It has a solid build and produces clear, well-balanced sound for a value price.

 Bluetooth range is only about 10 feet.
 Volume could be louder.
-Remote is on the bulky side, and doesn't come with batteries.
+Remote is on the bulky side and does not come with batteries.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.